freyjafeeney11/freyjafeeney11/README.md

 # Hi! 👋

-I'm Freyja, first-year masters student at Sorbonne Universite in Paris, France with a passion for evolutionary robotics and biological computation.
+I'm Freyja, first-year master's student at Sorbonne Universite in Paris, France with a passion for evolutionary robotics and biological computation.

 ## About Me